 veyon-ctl config get Network/PrimaryServicePort

-- This command allows writing to a single configuration key.
-The name of the key and its desired value must be supplied as parameters.
+With this command a single configuration key can be written.
+The name of the key and the desired value must be passed as additional arguments:

 veyon-ctl config set Network/PrimaryServicePort 12345

-- This command allows deleting a single configuration key resulting in Veyon using the internal default value for this key.
-The name of the key must be supplied as a parameter.
+This command deletes a single configuration key resulting in Veyon using the internal index:`default value for this key.
+The name of the key must be passed as an additional argument:

 veyon-ctl config unset Directories/Screenshots

 - With this command the configuration of Veyon and all plugins can be updated and saved.
 This may be necessary if settings or configuration formats have changed due to program or plugin updates.

 As described in the section ref:`Rooms and Computers, Veyon provides a built-in network object directory that can be used when no LDAP server is available.
 This network object directory can be managed in the Veyon Configurator as well as on the command line.
 Certain operations such as CSV import are currently only available on the command line.
 For most commands, a detailed description with examples is available in the command-specific help.
 The following commands can be used in the

 add <TYPE> <NAME> [<HOST ADDRESS> <MAC ADDRESS> <PARENT>]